AI is already showing up across your organization. Teams are experimenting. Vendors are making promises. Leadership is asking for a strategy.

 Your embedded AI leader.

-- Cross Team Training and Mentorship: Ensure that every team takes maximal advantage of AI’s current and future potential.
+- Cross-Team Training and Mentorship: Help every team take full advantage of AI’s current and evolving capabilities.

-- Change Management: Ensure that everyone recognizes the power, risks, and realities of AI adoption.
+- Change Management: Ensure teams understand the opportunities, risks, and realities of AI adoption.

 What Makes Us Different